ACS Photonics

 ACS Photonics is a monthly, peer-reviewed, scientific journal, first published in January 2014 by the American Chemical Society.
-The current editor in chief is Romain Quidant (ETH Zürich).
+The current editor in chief is Romain Quidant (ETH Zurich).
 The interdisciplinary journal publishes original research articles, letters, comments, reviews and perspectives.

 Scope

 The focus of ACS Photonics is the science of photonics and light-matter interactions.
 The areas of research reported in the journal are: